kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 _“config-response”_ message structure:

-- `correlationId` (string, required) - refer to [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) documentation for description.
+- `correlationId` (string, required) - see [Messaging IPC](/0003-messaging-ipc/README.md) for description.
-- `timestamp` (number, required) - refer to [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) documentation for description.
+- `timestamp` (number, required) - timestamp of the message creation time.
-- `timeout` (number, required) - refer to [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) documentation for description.
+- `timeout` (number, required) - the amount of time from timestamp that message is actual.
-- `appVersionToken` (string, required) - application version to which configuration schema is applicable.
+- `appVersionToken` (string, required) - application version to which endpoint configuration is applicable.
-- `endpointId` (string, required) - endpoint unique identifier to which configuration schema is applicable.
+- `endpointId` (string, required) - endpoint unique identifier to which configuration is applicable.
-- `contentType` (string, required) - content type of configuration schema, e.g.: json, protobuf.
+- `contentType` (string, required) - content type of configuration, e.g.: json, protobuf.
-- `configVersion` (int, required) - version of configuration schema.
+- `configVersion` (int, required) - version of endpoint configuration.
 - `statusCode` (int, required) - status code that holds meaningful information about the result of inbound message processing.
-- `content` (byte[], optional) - content with configuration.
+- `content` (byte[], optional) - content with configuration data.

 Example: